Japan says Olympics must not burden medical systems

 A representative of the town’s Olympic planning office denied the report when contacted by Reuters.
 Representatives for the Tokyo Olympics did not immediately respond when contacted for comment, and the Brazilian team could not immediately be reached.

-Japan is struggling to tame a coronavirus resurgence and its immunisation drive, dependent so far on imports of Pfizer Inc's (PFE.N) vaccine, is lagging all other wealthy nations. read more
+Japan is struggling to tame a coronavirus resurgence and its immunisation drive, dependent so far on imports of Pfizer Inc’s vaccine, is lagging all other wealthy nations.

 Seeking to slow the spread, Tokyo and Osaka remain under a state of emergency, set to last until May 11.

-"If we don't move forward with mass vaccination, we'll end up with an endless loop of emergency declarations forever," Hiroshi Mikitani, the chief executive office of e-commerce company Rakuten (4755.T), told TV Asahi.
+“If we don’t move forward with mass vaccination, we’ll end up with an endless loop of emergency declarations forever,” Hiroshi Mikitani, the chief executive office of e-commerce company Rakuten, told TV Asahi.

 Tokyo reported 1,027 new cases on Thursday, the highest since Jan.
 28 during the previous emergency declaration, and 698 on Friday.